Type 8105 naval trawler: Type 8105 naval trawler

 Type 8105 naval trawler is a derivative of Type 8105 fishing trawler.
 Designed and built in the 1980s, Type 8105 fishing trawler is powered by 400 hp Type 6260ZCZ diesel, with speed increased to 10.5 kt, and equipped with deep water anchor windlass.
 Propulsion efficiency is improved by adopting double speed gearbox matched with low speed propeller.
 Along with Type 8101 naval trawler, Type 8105 is one of the two naval trawlers PLAN ordered in large numbers, and both had been equipped with rudimentary COMINT gears in addition to hand held cameras.

-Prior to Chinese economic reform, it was relatively easy for PLAN to commandeer private vessels for military use in emergency situations, when everything was government-owned in planned economy, but this has become increasingly difficult to do after the reform due to private ownership.
+Prior to the reform and opening up, it was relatively easy for PLAN to commandeer private vessels for military use in emergency situations, when everything was government-owned in planned economy, but this has become increasingly difficult to do after the reform due to private ownership.
 However, PLAN has to keep a very large number of auxiliary minesweepers to prepare for war, and as a result, when Type 8105 and earlier Type 113, Type 801 naval trawlers had retired from their intelligence gathering role, they were converted to auxiliary minesweepers and placed in operational reserve of PLAN.
 In addition, environmental problems have caused constant geological/geographical/hydrographical changes in Chinese waters, hence creating huge survey requirement, thus a number of these retired spy ships have also been converted to survey vessels to meet the extremely heavy hydrographic survey requirement.
 Specification: